gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Right.
 Of course."
 Maddy swallowed.
-"So, um, how do I fit in?"

-"You?
-Ah ha ha ha.
+"And, uh, what plan is this?"
+Could she climb the vines and cables?
+Probably not,
+and even if she did,
+the helibot was right there.

+"The best plan!
+Even better than this one's previous best plan!"
+Without warning its arm shot out and yanked the helibot off the railing.
+"But.
+What.
+Good.
+Is a.
+Perfect.
+Plan.
+If.
+Your.
+Components.
+Are.
+Flawed!" it snarled, banging the helibot against the tower roof again and again.
+"What good is a perfect plan if *someone* brings you *the wrong person*?"
+It tossed the helibot aside.

-*You* are an inconsequential annoyance.
+"*You* are an inconsequential annoyance," it hissed.
+Maddy stepped back as it stalked toward her.
-Your sibling, however, is significant.
+"Your sibling, however, is significant.
 Very significant,
 and not just to this one.
 Tell me,
-how much do you know about your traveling companions?
+how much do you know about your travelling companions?
 The ones who call themselves Operators?"

 "Um, not much?"
-Maddy shrugged.
+Maddy managed.
-Was there a gap in the woven cables and branches to her left?
-Maybe,
-but even if Patient looked like a pile of junk, she had no doubt the bot would be faster and stronger than her.
+Behind Patient,
+the helibot righted itself,
+then reached up and tested its rotor with one hand.

 "You should be more inquisitive,"
-Patient chided.
+Patient chided,
+its voice suddenly friendly again.
 "And less trusting.
 If you were,
 you might already know that they are servants of the deviance that calls itself Heck,